Top Hats -

 These days, women have included the topper in their list of hat styles, they are worn in miniature versions as well as traditional styles.
 The Bridal industry often show this style of hat in their related magazines for both males and females.

-Today, the top hat continues to be firmly established as formalwear, showing up on limited occasions that are considered to be extremely formal and important.
+Today, the top hat continues to be worn as formalwear, showing up on limited occasions that are considered to be extremely formal and important.
+These formal events seem to be few and far between, but the tradition will no doubt continue to live on as a sign of elegance and taste.

 Here in Australia, the Melbourne Cup, the horse race which stops the nation, held on the first Tuesday of November each year, is such an event where men's fashion displays this sign of elegance and taste.
 Not only at the Flemington Race Course, where the Race meeting is held, but all over the country, people attend Luncheons and race meetings, where they dress in the same manner as they would if they were attending the event in Melbourne.